cthaker/artificial-mind-proactive-agent/README.md

 ## Problem Statement
 In telecom, customer churn remains a critical concern, directly undermining revenue and growth potential.
-The top factors leading to customer aattrition are:
+The top factors leading to customer attrition are:
 * Inconsistent service reliability
 * Lack of service disruption notifications
 * Unanticipated changes in billing